arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 The code includes two essential libraries:

 - `ArduinoBLE`: Provides Bluetooth Low Energy functionality for device discovery and initial connection.
-- `ArduinoStella`: The core library that enables interaction with the UWB hardware on the Stella.
+- `ArduinoStella`: The core library that enables interaction with the UWB hardware on the Arduino Stella.

-The `numConnected` variable tracks how many BLE clients are currently connected to the Stella.
+The `numConnected` variable tracks how many BLE clients are currently connected to the Arduino Stella.

 2. **Ranging Data Handler**